-Immigration paperwork can be tricky.
-Our free online tool can help you prepare your forms like a pro correctly.
-Once you finish the forms, you can use our detailed Family Green Card filing guides to make sure that you don't miss any application steps.
+You can use our detailed Family Green Card filing guides to make sure that you don't miss any application steps.

 Reason 3: Inadmissibility because of Criminal Record

 The Immigration and Nationality Act, the source of U.S. immigration law, allows USCIS to deny green card applications to immigrants who have been convicted of certain crimes.
 Several questions on Form I-485, which you will use to apply for your Family Green Card, ask about criminal activity.
 If you have any relevant criminal activity in your past, the U.S. government may consider you to be “inadmissible.”
 For example, having two convictions with combined sentences of five or more years in prison, or any controlled-substances, prostitution, or drug trafficking convictions will usually make you inadmissible.
-Our free screener can help you determine whether you have any inadmissibility issues before you apply.

 The government might deny your application if the Department of Homeland Security considers you a security risk.
 This could happen if, for example, you have ever been involved in any terrorist organization.
 The security risk rule still applies even if your involvement was involuntary.
 This rule applies not just to convictions in America; it also applies to convictions in your country of birth or other countries.
 For example, under these rules, USCIS can deny a green card to a Mexican national with a criminal conviction in El Salvador.